quarto-dev/quarto-nvim/README.md

 ## Walkthrough

 The [get started section](https://quarto.org/docs/get-started/hello/neovim.html) also comes with a video version to walk you through.
-The playlist is extened as more features are added, so join us for a "Coffee with Quarto and Neovim":
+The playlist is extended as more features are added, so join us for a "Coffee with Quarto and Neovim":

 <https://youtu.be/3sj7clNowlA?list=PLabWm-zCaD1axcMGvf7wFxJz8FZmyHSJ7>